edgexfoundry/edgex-docs/docs_src/microservices/application/V2Migration.md

 ##### HTTP

-The HTTP trigger configuration has not changed beyond the renaming of `Binding` to `Trigger`
+The HTTP trigger configuration has not changed beyond the renaming of `Binding` to `Trigger`.

 !!! example "Example - HTTP trigger configuration"